 - write an informative book review;

-- develop an individual long essay / dissertation topic, based on appropriate materials;
+- develop an individual project / dissertation topic, based on appropriate materials;

 - critically evaluate a range of primary and / or secondary sources in comparative perspective.

-The university's 'Teaching & Learning Showcase' 2011 presented an opportunity for reflection on the interdisciplinary aspects of this module (see the video recording on the Teaching Grid website)
+The university's 'Teaching & Learning Showcase' 2011 presented an opportunity for reflection on the interdisciplinary aspects of this module.

 Teaching and Learning Methods